JetBrains/rider-trx-plugin/README.md

    - When you open a TRX file in the editor, a banner will appear at the top of the editor.
    - Click the `Import` button in the banner.
    - This will also create a new unit test session and display the test results.

+3. **Main Menu Tests Tab**:
+   - Navigate to the Tests tab in the main menu.
+   - Select Import TRX...
+   - Choose the TRX file you wish to import.
+   - A new unit test session will be created, and the test results will be displayed.